Professional Reviews

 I really like how Enpass is a fully offline password manager, meaning that user data is saved locally on your device instead of on cloud servers, making it a good option for security-conscious users who don’t want to store data on cloud-based servers.

-However, Enpass also gives users the option to connect to a third-party cloud storage service, like Google Drive and Dropbox, but this may not be the most practical option as it requires extra technical setup steps and you’d need to pay extra for these services.
+However, Enpass also gives you the option to connect to a third-party cloud storage service, like Google Drive and Dropbox.
+These services offer strong security measures, including encryption, but they can introduce a potential SPOF.
+It’s important to use strong passwords and enable two-factor authentication on these accounts.
+Additionally, this option may not be the most practical, as it requires extra technical setup steps and you’d need to pay extra for these services.

 Additionally, unlike top competitors, Enpass doesn’t offer regular 2FA methods.
 That said, it still allows users to create a “Keyfile” that can be used as an extra layer of security while logging into your vault.
 It’s a good inclusion, but it isn’t super easy to use.